alextric234/ArchipelagoDredgeMod/README.md

 ## Features

-- **Archipelago Integration**: Connects *DREDGE* to the Archipelago multiworld system, allowing for shared objectives and synchronized gameplay.
+- **Archipelago Integration**: Connects *DREDGE* to the Archipelago multiworld system.
-- **Goal Tracking**: Automatically reports goal completion to the Archipelago server upon finishing in-game milestones.
+- **Goal Tracking**: Automatically reports goal completion to the Archipelago server upon returning all relics to The Collector.
-- **Winch Mod Loader Compatible**: Built using the Winch mod loader framework for seamless integration and management.

 ## How to Install